How to commute to Veterans Memorial Medical Center (VMMC) from Quiapo?

 About Quiapo

-Quiapo ([ˈkjapɔʔ]) is a district of the city of Manila, in the National Capital Region of the Philippines.
-Referred to as the “Old Downtown of Manila", the district’s most famous landmark is Quiapo Church, a minor basilica enshrining the Black Nazarene image processed every January by millions of devotees.
-Quiapo is also known as a place for bargain hunting.
-Geographically located at the very center of the City of Manila, it is bounded by the Pasig River and Estero de San Miguel to the...
+Quiapo ([ˈkjaːpɔʔ]) is a district of the city of Manila, in the National Capital Region of the Philippines.
+Known as the “Old Downtown of Manila", the district’s most famous landmark is Quiapo Church, a minor basilica enshrining Asia's most sacred Black Nazarene image, which has been processed every January in the historic district, attracting millions of devotees from all over the country and region.
+The historic district is also dotted with numerous heritage sites, ranging from...

 Read more on Wikipedia...